 These rules evolved from previous versions of the RoboCup Humanoid League rules.
-The 2007 version of the rules was compiled by Emanuele Menegatti and the 2006 version by Sven Behnke, who did a terrific job improving this rule document.
-The 2005 version was edited by Norbert Michael Mayer.
-Other input came from the FIFA laws of the game and earlier from the rules of the RoboCup MiddleSize and Four-Legged Leagues.
+The 2008 version of the rules was compiled by Pasan Kulvanit and Oskar von Stryk, the 2007 version of the rules by Emanuele Menegatti and the 2006 version by Sven Behnke, who did a remarkable job improving the rule document and gearing it towards the FIFA Laws of the Game.
+The improvements of the 2005 version were compiled by Norbert Michael Mayer.
+Other input came earlier from the rules of the RoboCup MiddleSize and Four-Legged Leagues.

 The rules were continuously discussed within the technical and organizing committees of the league and also on the humanoid league mailing list.
-Especially the following members of the technical committee for 2008 contributed to the rule evolution: Jacky Baltes, Pasan Kulvanit, Norbert Michael Mayer, Oskar von Stryk, Changjiu Zhou.
-Special thanks go to Martin Friedmann for the contribution of 3D drawings of the playing field.
+Especially the following members of the technical committee for 2009 contributed to the rule evolution: Jacky Baltes, Pasan Kulvanit, Norbert Michael Mayer, Chee Meng Chew, Hideaki Minakata, Oskar von Stryk, Changjiu Zhou.
+Special thanks go to Martin Friedmann for the contribution of several figures.